Featured Projects

 Grove of Titans

-This project enhances visitor access while preserving ancient redwoods in Jedediah Smith Redwoods State Park.
-A 1,300-foot elevated walkway protects the forest understory, damaging trails have been removed, and ADA-accessible parking and restrooms have been added.
-Interpretive materials are being developed to promote responsible exploration.
+The Grove of Titans project has enhanced the visitor experience while preserving ancient redwoods in Jedediah Smith Redwoods State Park.
+A 1,300-foot elevated walkway was installed to protect the forest understory, damaging social trails were removed, and ADA-accessible parking and restrooms were added on Howland Hill Road.
+Interpretive materials are being developed to promote education and responsible exploration.
+These efforts protect the grove’s ecosystem while improving access, ensuring this natural wonder remains intact for future generations.

 Explore the Grove of Titans ⟶